CntZ1138/myBot/README.md

 to stop the scrypt: /msg botnickname !die to know how many chan is connected to the bot : /msg botnickname !info

-Je suis pas contre une petite correction de mon franglais ;)
+Je ne serais pas contre une petite correction de mon franglais ;)